Meteor-Community-Packages/meteor-autoform/README.md

 messages disappear and form input values are correct.
 However, you may need to reset validation for other reasons, such as when you reuse an edit form to edit a different document.
-To do this, call `AutoForm.resetForm()`, passing the form's `id` attribute and the SimpleSchema instance:
+To do this, call `AutoForm.resetForm()`, passing the form's `id` attribute and the SimpleSchema instance.

+Here is a specific example of how you might reuse a single form to create or edit multiple documents by resetting the form validation and then swapping in various values for the `doc` attribute of the autoForm:

 ```js
 Template.example.events({